-There’s no better to way to grab a piece of the American dream for yourself than to own your own home.
-You have the safety and security of your own private property combined with the freedom of being able to renovate the building however you’d like.
+There’s no better way to grab a piece of the American dream for yourself than to own your own home.
+Safety and security of your own private property combined with the freedom of renovating the building however you’d like.

 The idea of a credit score is simpler than it sounds.
 It’s simply a measurement of your financial health and your history of repaying the lenders that you borrow from.

 A lower score usually indicates that you regularly miss payments or borrow large sums of money without paying them back.